-- 2.63.1 For first-year undergraduate students: (a) the only passing grade permanently recorded by the Registrar shall be P; and (b) the nonpassing grades of D, F, O, and OX shall be recorded by the Registrar for use within the Institute only, and shall not appear on official Institute transcripts. - 2.63.2 By the end of the seventh week of each term and by the end of the fall term, each first-year undergraduate student shall submit, on a multi-copy form provided, an evaluation of his or her work and achievement in each subject to the instructor teaching the subject.
-Each instructor shall in turn write an evaluation of the student's performance in the space provided on the same form and send the form to the student's Freshman Advisor.
-The instructor is responsible for completing the written evaluation even if the student does not initiate the procedure.
+- 2.63.1 For first-year undergraduate students: (a) the only passing grade permanently recorded by the Registrar shall be P; and (b) the nonpassing grades of D, F, O, and OX shall be recorded by the Registrar for use within the Institute only, and shall not appear on official Institute transcripts. - At the beginning of the sixth week of each term, instructors of first-year students shall notify in writing those students performing at a nonpassing level that they are at risk of not passing the subject.
+Each notification should request that the freshman meet with the instructor immediately and may include additional relevant information about the student's performance.
+A copy of each such notification should be provided to the Dean for Undergraduate Education and to the student's Freshman Advisor.
+Instructors are expected to initiate with each student a discussion of the student's performance strengths and weaknesses.